ncatlab/nlab-content/pages/5/0/5/3/3505/content.md

 ## Details

-For the purposes of the present entry, a [[category with weak equivalences]] means the bare minimum of what may reasonable go by that name:
+For the purposes of the present entry, a [[category with weak equivalences]] means the bare minimum of what may reasonably go by that name:

 **Definition** A [[relative category]] $(C,W)$ is a [[category]] $C$ equipped with a choice of [[wide subcategory]] $W$.

-A morphism in $W$ are called a **weak equivalence** in $C$.
-Notice that we do not require here that these weak equivalence satisfy [[category with weak equivalences|2-out-of-3]], nor even that they contain all [[isomorphism]]s.
+A morphism in $W$ is called a **weak equivalence** in $C$.
+Notice that we do not require here that these weak equivalence satisfy [[category with weak equivalences|2-out-of-3]], nor even that they contain all [[isomorphisms]].

 A morphism $(C_1,W_1) \to (C_2,W_2)$ of relative catgeories is a [[functor]] $C_1 \to C_2$ that preserves weak equivalences.